RollPitchYall/HID-RC-Car-Remote/README.md

-# Traxxas RC Remote Conversion
+# Traxxas RC Remote as USB Game Controller
 ## _Using an Arduino Micro_

 This project uses the guts of a Traxxas remote to create